GW2Treasures/gw2treasures.com/README.md

 If you have workers running in docker, it is best to stop them first (`docker compose stop worker`), because they will not contain your changes.

 1. Make your changes.
-2. Start the worker with `npm run dev:worker`.
+2. Start the worker with `pnpm run dev:worker`.

 You can rebuild and restart your docker workers with `docker compose up --build -d worker`.

 ### Database Access

-You can run `npm run prisma:studio` to open prisma studio to access the local development database.
+You can run `pnpm run prisma:studio` to open prisma studio to access the local development database.

 ### Database Migrations

 If you need to make changes to the database schema, follow these steps:

 1. Make your changes in [schema.prisma](packages/database/prisma/schema.prisma)
-2. Run `npm run prisma:migrate-dev <name>`. `<name>` should be the migration name in camelCase (for example addItemTable).
+2. Run `pnpm run prisma:migrate-dev <name>`. `<name>` should be the migration name in camelCase (for example addItemTable).
 3. Now you can restart the components you need.
 The migration gets applied automatically.

 ### Import legacy database